-File naming convention for datasets obtained during deployments
+File naming convention for realtime datasets

-By default, RSK file names are composed of the following information:
+By default, realtime dataset names are composed of the following information:

-- The instrument serial number: six digits - The date of the download (YYYY-MM-DD): eight digits - The time of the download (HH-MM in the 24-hour format): four digits
+- The instrument serial number: six digits - The date of the download (YYYY-MM-DD): eight digits - The time of the download (HH-MM in the 24-hour format): four digits - The "realtime" label, indicating the data were streamed or fetched from the instrument

-For example, the file named 209681\20220531\1306.rsk contains the dataset for an instrument with a serial number of 209681; the data was downloaded on May 31, 2022 at 13:06 (01:06pm), local time.
+For example, the file named 209682_20220531_1408_realtime.rsk contains the dataset for a streaming instrument with a serial number of 209682; the data were saved on May 31, 2022 at 14:08 (02:08pm), local time.

-The RSK files obtained during a deployment are saved on your instrument.
-Download them to your computer before starting a new deployment.
-Go to Preferences > General to change your default location for RSK downloads.
+The data streamed or fetched from your instrument are automatically saved to your computer.
+Go to Preferences > General to change your default location for realtime RSK files.